-RECORD DATE March 15, 2021 Important notice to beneficial shareholders of Class E shares who hold their shares through a broker rather than directly in their own name: In accordance with the New York Stock Exchange ("NYSE") rules, your broker will not be able to vote your shares with respect to any non-routine matters (including the election of directors) if you have not given your broker specific instructions to do so.
-There are two routine matters to be voted on at the Annual Meeting: the approval of the audited consolidated financial statements for the fiscal year ended December 31, 2020 and the ratification of the appointment of our independent registered public accounting firm for the fiscal year ending December 31, 2021.
+Important notice to beneficial shareholders of Class E shares who hold their shares through a broker rather than directly in their own name: In accordance with the New York Stock Exchange ("NYSE") rules, your broker will not be able to vote your shares with respect to any non-routine matters (including the election of directors) if you have not given your broker specific instructions to do so.
+There are two routine matters to be voted on at the Annual Meeting: the approval of the audited consolidated financial statements for the fiscal year ended December 31, 2021 and the ratification of the appointment of our independent registered public accounting firm for the fiscal year ending December 31, 2022.
 The election of directors and the advisory vote on executive compensation are matters considered non-routine under applicable rules.

 A broker or other nominee cannot vote without instructions from the beneficial owner on non-routine matters, and therefore broker non-votes may exist in connection with such proposals.
 Most of our outstanding shares are held in this manner, so it is important that you submit a vote.
 We strongly encourage all shareholders to vote.
-Please vote as soon as possible, even if you plan to attend the Annual Meeting in person.
+Please vote as soon as possible.

 To ensure that you are properly represented at the Annual Meeting as a shareholder, we ask that you please read and complete the enclosed materials promptly, and that you duly sign and date the proxy card with your vote.
 All shareholders shall have the option to use the Internet, telephone, or mail to vote their proxy in accordance with the instructions provided in their proxy cards.
-Should you attend the Annual Meeting in person, you will be able to vote in person if you so desire, regardless of whether you sent a proxy card.